saarshe/zsh-custom/README.md

 ---
 ## 📄 Examples

-Open a project with pull and VS Code:
+Open a project, pull changes, and launch in VS Code:

 ```bash
 grepo -p -o